 No one treatment session will be the same as each will be personalized to your requirements and what the practitioner finds.
 You may wish to have a relaxing massage and ask for the practitioner to relieve tension in the neck, shoulders and upper back built up through stress or alternatively you may have been feeling very fatigued and require a massage to help boost your circulation and make you feel more alert.

-For your first treatment a detailed history will be taken to determine the most effective course of action.
+For your first treatment a detailed history and postural assessment will be taken to determine the most effective course of action.
 We will also discuss your current lifestyle and expectations to set realistic targets by which you can see your improvement.

 During the massage you will be required to remove only the necessary items of clothing and underwear will remain worn at all times.
+A standard bra rather than a sports bra is more appropriate for a sports massage.
 For work on the legs if you prefer you may bring a pair of loose fitting comfortable shorts.
 Towels will be used to cover any parts of the body that are not being worked on.

 Typically most sessions will begin with broad effleurage strokes to warm the muscles and help with relaxation.
 Depending on the outcome of the initial assessment the session will then be tailored to your individual needs and may incorporate any of the following techniques: